Lipa Remembers Memorial Centre

-Suffering of Lipa on 30 April 1944

-German occupation
+The "Lipa Remembers" Memorial Centre (Memorijalni centar "Lipa pamti") is a museum commemorating the killing of 269 civilians - mostly elderly, women and children - in April 1944 in Lipa, a village near Rijeka, Croatia.
+The massacre was perpetrated by the German military, together with Italian and Chetnik collaborationist forces.

+Background
-From October 1943 entire Liburnian Karst area is under German occupation within the Operational Zone of the Adriatic Littoral (OZAK).
-After the Italian armistice Fascists continued to operate together with the occupational forces under the German command.
-Partisans were gathering in great secrecy, taking numerous guerrilla actions dependent on the local population that provided them hideouts, food and supplies.

-In November 1943 OZAK was declared area for fighting against partisan "gangs" (Bandenkampfgebiet) and in January 1944 special Command of the SS and police was formed in Trieste (Fuhrungsstab für Bandenbekämpfen - FSBB) for planning and conducting that fight against partisans and their supporters under the command of Odilon Globočnik, Higher SS and Police Leader of OZAK.
-So-called Ten Commandments, rules issued on 24 February 1944 by general of the 97th German army corps Ludwig Kübler, encouraged occupiers to use looting, arson of civilian property and killing of civilian population as effective means of fighting the Partisan "gangs".
+After Italy's capitulation in 1943, the entire Liburnian Karst region was occupied by Germans, as part of the Operational Zone of the Adriatic Littoral (OZAK).
+Italian forces of the fascist Italian Social Republic continued to operate under German command.
+Local Partisans were undertaking taking numerous guerrilla actions, supported by the local population which provided them hideouts, food and supplies.
+In November 1943 OZAK was declared a combat zone against partisan "gangs" (Bandenkampfgebiet) and in January 1944 the special Command of the SS and police was formed in Trieste (Fuhrungsstab für Bandenbekämpfen - FSBB) for planning and conducting that fight against partisans and their supporters under the command of Odilo Globočnik, the Higher SS and Police Leader of OZAK.
+The so-called Ten Commandments, were issued on 24 February 1944 by the general of the German 97th army corps, Ludwig Kübler, ordering the occupation forces to use looting, arson of civilian property and killing of civilians as effective means to fight Partisan "gangs".

 Braunschweig offensive

-Because of the German's inability to establish control over railroad and road traffic on the Rijeka-Trieste stretch, Ludwig Kübler decided to try to keep Istrian partisans away by launching a new offensive on the mountain massif Učka-Planik-Lisina.
+Due to German inability to establish control over railroad and road traffic in the important Rijeka-Trieste corridor, Ludwig Kübler decided to try to keep Istrian partisans away by launching a new offensive on the mountain massif Učka-Planik-Lisina.
 The offensive, known as the Braunschweig offensive was launched on 25 April 1944 with the participation of motorized Wehrmacht forces and special SS police formations.
-Anticipating the Nazis' intentions, partisans managed to withdraw the main force units from the Učka and Ćićarija sectors and transfer them north of the railway and the main road to the Klana-Kastav-Ilirska Bistrica area.
-Having moved most of their forces north, partisans went on with their operations and on 30 April 1944 launched a decisive attack with mortar fire on a garrison of fascist military police (Milizia per la Difesa Territoriale) situated in Rupa from a position near Lipa.
+Anticipating the Nazis' intentions, partisans managed to withdraw their main units from the Učka and Ćićarija sectors and transfer them north of the railway and the main road to the Klana-Kastav-Ilirska Bistrica area.
+Having moved most of their forces north, partisans continued with their operations and on 30 April 1944 launched a decisive attack with mortar fire on a garrison of fascist military police (Milizia per la Difesa Territoriale) situated in Rupa from a position near Lipa.
 The attack started at 5 a.m. and lasted two hours.
 The garrison's commander was Aurelio Piesz from Rijeka (Fiume).
 Unexpectedly, a smaller motorized German convoy appeared at Rupa and was subject to intense fire.
 Four German soldiers were killed and more still badly wounded; thereupon the partisan group withdrew to nearby Lisac village.
 An immediate rallying of Nazi and Fascist forces from the neighbouring and other garrisons followed.